Irrawaddy dolphin: Cambodia

 Irrawaddy dolphins are fully protected as an endangered species under Cambodian fishery law.
-In 2005, The World Wide Fund For Nature (WWF) established the Cambodian Mekong Dolphin Conservation Project with support from government and local communities.
+In 2005, the World Wide Fund for Nature (WWF) established the Cambodian Mekong Dolphin Conservation Project with support from government and local communities.
 The aim is to support the survival of the remaining population through targeted conservation activities, research, and education.
 In January 2012, the Cambodian Fisheries Administration, the Commission for Conservation and Development of Mekong River Dolphin Eco-tourism Zone, and WWF signed the Kratie Declaration on the Conservation of the Mekong River Irrawaddy Dolphin, an agreement binding them to work together, and setting out a roadmap for dolphin conservation in the Mekong River.
-On 24 August 2012, the Cambodian government announced that a 180 km stretch of the Mekong River from eastern Kratie province to the border with Laos has been designated as a limit fishing zone where using floating houses, fishing cages, and gill nets is disallowed, but simple fishing is allowed.
+On 24 August 2012, the Cambodian government announced that a 180 km stretch of the Mekong River from eastern Kratie province to the border with Laos has been designated as a limited fishing zone where using floating houses, fishing cages, and gill nets is disallowed, but simple fishing is allowed.
 This area is patrolled by a network of river guards, specifically to protect dolphins.
 Between January and February 2006, a dozen Irrawaddy dolphins were found dead.
 Since the endangerment was evident, 66 guards have been posted along the Mekong River in Cambodia to protect these dolphins.